-By car The centre, OX14 3DB, is located off the A415 east of Abingdon and within easy access to A34 and M40.
+The centre, OX14 3DB, is located off the A415 east of Abingdon and within easy access to A34 and M40.
 There is ample free parking available on a first-come, first-served basis.

-By rail The centre is a short walk from Culham Station, served by First Great Western trains between London Paddington and Banbury and local trains between Didcot and Oxford.
+The centre is a short walk from Culham Station, served by First Great Western trains between London Paddington and Banbury and local trains between Didcot and Oxford.

-By bus A dedicated bus service assists site users to travel between Abingdon and the centre.
+A dedicated bus service assists site users to travel between Abingdon and the centre.
 The 95 and 95b bus service assists site users to travel between Didcot and the centre.

-By cycle Cyclists are encouraged to use the cycle path that runs along the A415 between Culham village past the centre and to Berinsfield.
+Cyclists are encouraged to use the cycle path that runs along the A415 between Culham village past the centre and to Berinsfield.